 Ferry Building Marketplace

-Looking for a great shopping and dining experience?
-Look no further, the Ferry Building Marketplace houses large and small eateries and shopping outlets.
+If you're looking for a great shopping and dining experience, the Ferry Building Marketplace houses large and small eateries and shopping outlets.
 This landmark is one of many popular destinations that San Francisco has to offer tourists and residents.
-If you visit any time soon, be sure to check out the seafood restaurants! http://www.ferrybuildingmarketplace.com/
+If you visit any time soon, be sure to check out the seafood restaurants.
+For more information, visit http://www.ferrybuildingmarketplace.com/

 Chinese Culture Center

 Hilton San Francisco Financial District is proud to introduce San Francisco's Bike Sharing program.
-If you are looking to peddle away and site see this incredible city, enjoy the new San Francisco bike share program at your fingertips just outside our hotel.
-Located on Kearny and Washington Street is one of 35 bike stations.
-For more information go to and start rolling today: https://www.sfbike.org/our-work/regional-advocacy/bike-share/
+If you are looking to peddle away and see the sights, enjoy the new San Francisco bike share program just outside of the hotel.
+Located on Kearny and Washington Street, you'll find one of 35 bike stations.
+For more information visit https://www.sfbike.org/our-work/regional-advocacy/bike-share/